Dynamically Scaled Activation Steering: Introduction

 Conditional steering methods prevent indiscriminate conditioning by intervening only when appropriate.
 However, most existing methods are inaccurate since they rely on static rules, binary triggers, prompt-level heuristics~\citep{guiding_giants, fairsteer, ibm}, or only work for a specific family of steering methods~\citep{mera}.
 This calls for a universal conditioning mechanism that precisely adapts steering strength on each input (\eg per token or spatial feature).

-In this work, we introduce Dynamically Scaled Activation Steering (\method), a steering-agnostic framework that decouples \textit{when} to steer from \textit{how} to steer. \method continuously and adaptively modulates the strength of existing steering methods across layers and inputs, intervening strongly only when undesired content is detected while leaving original behavior largely untouched.
-This enables reliable conditional alignment improving interpretability and computational efficiency.
+In this work, we introduce Dynamically Scaled Activation Steering (\method), a steering-agnostic framework that decouples \textit{when} to steer from \textit{how} to steer. \method continuously and adaptively modulates the strength of existing steering methods across layers and inputs, intervening strongly only when undesired content is detected while leaving others largely untouched.
+This enables efficient and reliable conditional alignment improving interpretability.

-Our contributions are: (i) \textbf{We propose \method}, a framework to dynamically scale intervention strength based on activation characteristics, learning when to steer rather than applying fixed policies. (ii) In text generation,\textbf{ \method improves the toxicity--performance trade-off}, reducing output toxicity while preserving fluency and utility. (iii)\textbf{ \method outperforms recent conditional steering methods }such as \cast~\citep{ibm} and \mera~\citep{mera}, achieving stronger toxicity mitigation with higher performance retention. (iv) We \textbf{extend \method to end-to-end frameworks} like \lineas~\citep{lineas}, enabling joint training via backpropagation. (v) We show empirically that \textbf{\method works across modalities} by successfuly applying it to text-to-image diffusion models (T2IM) without further modification.
+Our contributions are: (i) \textbf{We propose \method}, a framework to dynamically scale intervention strength based on activation characteristics, learning when to steer rather than applying fixed policies. (ii) In text generation,\textbf{ \method improves the toxicity--performance trade-off}, reducing output toxicity while preserving fluency and utility. (iii)\textbf{ \method outperforms recent conditional steering methods }such as \cast~\citep{ibm}, \mera~\citep{mera}\rebuttal{, and \alphasteer~\citep{sheng2025alphasteer}}, achieving stronger toxicity mitigation with higher performance retention. (iv) We \textbf{extend \method to end-to-end frameworks} like \lineas~\citep{lineas}, enabling joint training via backpropagation. (v) We show empirically that \textbf{\method works across modalities} by successfuly applying it to text-to-image diffusion models (T2IM) without further modification.